zoe-copoulos/assignment-unit-5.3/readme.md

 - Test the `showCollection` function.

 - Add a function named `findByArtist`.
 This function should:
   - Take in a `collection` parameter.
+Remember, we want to be able to search any collection!
   - Take in an `artist` (string) parameter
-  - Create an emptry array to hold any matching results, if any
+  - Create an empty array to hold any matching results, if any
   - Loop through the `collection` and add any album objects with a matching artist to the array.
   - Return the array with the matching results.
 (If no results are found, an empty array should be returned.)